 We pride ourselves on having a 'fit for practice' workforce through the education, training and development opportunities given to all pharmacy staff.

-These are delivered in collaboration with the De Montfort University which has a proven track record in the development and delivery of postgraduate pharmacy education for clinical pharmacists and accredited post-basic training for pharmacy technicians.
+These are delivered in collaboration with universities such as De Montfort University and Keele University, which have a proven track record in the development and delivery of postgraduate pharmacy education for clinical pharmacists, and accredited post-basic training for pharmacy technicians.

 Our department is also involved in the education and training of medical and nursing staff across the Trust.

 The continuing professional and personal development of our staff is taken very seriously within the Pharmacy department, and therefore it is encouraged that staff undertake training courses and professional qualifications such as independent prescribing.
 We have a commitment to increasing the number of pharmacists trained as independent prescribers in the Trust each year.

 We employ teacher practitioner pharmacists as well as NVQ co-ordinators and many of our senior and chief technicians are also qualified NVQ assessors and verifiers.
 In recent years, at least a quarter of our staff have been studying for a recognised qualification at any given time.

 The pharmacy department at the University Hospitals of Derby and Burton currently train 6 full year trainee pharmacists (5 at Derby, 1 at Burton), alongside 2 split training programmes (at Burton) that are joint hosted with community pharmacy Dean and Smedley.